-Teflon gaskets are commonly used in the medical and food industries, where hygienic sealing is crucial.
-Though they cannot withstand high pressures or temperatures – they can only handle up to around 500° F – they can handle cold flow, even cryogenic temperatures, and are frequently used in valve seal applications in the piping and industrial manufacturing industries.
+Teflon gaskets are commonly used in the medical and food industries, in which hygienic sealing is crucial.
+Though they cannot withstand high pressures or temperatures (they can only handle up to around 500° F), they can handle cold flow, even cryogenic temperatures, and are frequently used in valve seal applications in the piping and industrial manufacturing industries.
 Additionally, they can be used as an alternative to elastomers in o-rings because of their ability to expand or conform to different environments.
-Iron and steel can be used as alternatives to Teflon, and are commonly used in other types of gaskets, such as metal jacketed gaskets.
+Iron and steel can be used as alternatives to Teflon and are commonly used in other types of gaskets, such as metal jacketed gaskets.
 However, Teflon has advantages that metals do not; mainly, it has the lowest friction coefficient out of any existing solid.
-This allows the gasket to be highly chemical-resistant, makes for a better, longer-adhering sealant and provides better flow between machine parts.
+This allows the gasket to be highly chemical-resistant, makes for a better, longer-adhering sealant, and provides better flow between machine parts.